 30. Positive Psychology in Historical and Philosophical Perspective: Predicting Its Future from the Past

 31. What's Positive about Positive Psychology?
 Reducing Value-Bias and Enhancing Integration within the Field

 Kennon M. Sheldon

-I offer a wide range of workshops and keynotes for business organizations, government, professional communities, continuing education for various disciplines, parenting groups, and the general public.
+I offer workshops and keynotes for business organizations, government, professional communities, continuing education for various disciplines, and the general public.
 With cutting-edge knowledge and humor, I offer practical suggestions for how people and organizations can flourish.

-I conduct research to better understand well-being, strength use and development, mindfulness, social relationships, optimal functioning, and stress and anxiety with a focus on how to apply this knowledge to better people's lives.
+In my Well-Being Laboratory, we conduct research to better understand strength use and development, social relationships, optimal performance, happiness, meaning and purpose in life, resilience, emotions and their regulation, and stress with a focus on how to apply this knowledge to better people's lives.